The Pumpkin Diorama Project: 14 Years of Ghoulish Gourds

 Pumpkin for 2015: My favorite pumpkin yet is Ghoulie’s Pier & Cafe.
 The sand actually came from North Carolina.
 I used paper mache for the water.
 It took about five days to make.

-The 2016 pumpkin is the Sweet Suite, a magical place where you can order any dessert you want.
+The 2016 pumpkin was the Sweet Suite, a magical mobile food cart where you can order any dessert you want.
 It features a chutes-&-ladders system of getting into the shop.
 (Or an invisible elevator appears when you snap your fingers.)

 I adored the pumpkin from 2017: The 1965-style camper trailer.
 After much deliberation in a pumpkin patch trying to find the ideal trailer-shaped gourd, the real fun began.
 I had found all sorts of miniature kitchen decor at an estate sale earlier that year, and I finally found the perfect use for the pieces.
 I cut some aspen branches as firewood and created a camp fire out of hot glue; sewed a tent out of shiny orange fabric; created some benches from an old strawberry container; assembled and stained a picnic bench from popsicle sticks; installed a wood floor; sewed some pillows; organized a course of desserts on the cozy kitchen table inside; created windows and sewed curtains; and cut a screen door from scrap metal.
 (The only thing I forgot was a miniature game of Trivial Pursuit!)

 Pumpkin 2018 is in the works, and it’s going to be awesome.